 8. Utilize professional Application Editing, Feedback, and Review

 The MyERAS Application comes with little instruction on how to fill out each section, what to include, what not to include, how to organize it, and more questions go undirected.
-That’s why it is important to utilize Expert Editing and Review to help make sure your application is perfectly edited, professional, and most importantly, persuasive.
+That’s why it is important to utilize Expert Editing and Review.
+We will help make sure your application is perfectly edited, professional, and most importantly, persuasive.

 Find out how Expert Editing, Feedback, and Review can benefit you – https://residencyexperts.com/myeras-application-written-sections/

-9. Make sure your application is submitted completely, on time, and accurately, according to program requirements.
+9. Submit your application completely, on time, and accurately, according to program requirements.